 Find the Netherby Yurt hidden away in a woodland clearing on acres of land that’s yours to explore – the only other structure around is your private cabin (housing a modern kitchen and bathroom) a minute’s walk away, accessed along a path lit by solar lights at night.
-Serena will meet you when you arrive and show you around – she’s the one responsible for the thoroughly individual furnishings, including old library steps used as a bedside table, prayer flags draped above the bed (complimenting the Indian bedspread) and a coffee table made of upcycled driftwood.
-Cosy comforts can be found in the form of rugs, cushions and a huge bean bag for comfort, there’s also a useful handmade chunky wooden kitchen area with a set of copper pans, perfect for scrambling the eggs that you’ll find in your welcome hamper along with the homemade granola and jam.
+The yurt is packed full of individual furnishings, including old library steps used as a bedside table, prayer flags draped above the bed (complimenting the Indian bedspread) and a coffee table made of upcycled driftwood.
+Cosy comforts can be found in the form of rugs, cushions and a huge bean bag, not to mention some heart-warming welcome goodies from the chickens or garden depending on the time of year.

-From the yurt you can see up to the rolling hills of the Scottish Borders on one direction; the Lake District is in the other, and the Solway coast is close.
-Not that you’ll need to go that far for beautiful scenery and walks: there are woodland trails across the Netherby Estate mapped out for you – have a little hunt for the swing bridge and original Border Reiver peel tower somewhere on the estate or catch salmon for dinner on the River Liddell.
+From the yurt you can see up to the rolling hills of the Scottish Borders in one direction; the Lake District is in the other, and the Solway coast is close.
+Not that you’ll need to go that far for beautiful scenery and walks: there are woodland trails across the Netherby Estate mapped out for you – have a little hunt for the swing bridge and original Border Reiver peel tower somewhere on the estate before a relaxing soak in the hot tub.

 In The Woods Behind The Kennels